pingxue-hfut/IR2Net/README.md

 # IR2Net

 This project is the PyTorch implementation of our paper : IR^2Net: Information Restriction and Information Recovery for Accurate Binary Neural Networks.
-Trained Models are available, the link in the file "Trained Models".
+Trained Models of IR2Net-A/B/C are available, the link in the file "Trained Models".

 **Dependencies**